top of page

 Procedure Description: Breast Lift (Mastopexy)

-The best candidates for mastopexy are healthy, emotionally stable women who are realistic about what the surgery can accomplish.
-The best results are usually achieved in women with small, sagging breasts.
-Breasts of any size can be lifted, but the results may not last as long in heavy breasts.
+Ideal candidates for mastopexy are healthy, emotionally stable women with realistic expectations.
+The best outcomes are often seen in women with small, sagging breasts.
+While breasts of any size can be lifted, results may not be as lasting for women with larger breasts.

-A breast lift is not a simple operation, but it's normally safe when performed by a qualified plastic surgeon.
-Nevertheless, as with any surgery, there is always a possibility of complications or a reaction to the anesthesia.
-Bleeding and infection following a breast lift are uncommon, but they can cause scars to widen.
-You can reduce your risks by closely following your physician's advice both before and after surgery.
+A breast lift is generally safe when performed by a qualified plastic surgeon.
+However, as with any surgery, there are inherent risks, including potential complications or reactions to anesthesia.
+Though bleeding and infection are uncommon, they can cause scars to widen.
+Following your surgeon’s instructions closely before and after the procedure can help minimize risks.

 Your New Look

-Your surgeon will make every effort to make your scars as inconspicuous as possible.
-Still, it's important to remember that are permanent.
-Scars gradually become less obvious, sometimes eventually fading to thin white lines.
-Fortunately, the scars can usually be placed so that you can wear even low-cut tops.
+Your surgeon will strive to make the scars as discreet as possible.
+While the scars will fade over time, they remain permanent.
+Often, they will become less noticeable and may eventually appear as thin white lines.
+In many cases, the scars can be placed so that they are hidden by even low-cut tops.

-Your satisfaction with a breast lift is likely to be greater if you understand the procedure thoroughly and if your expectations are realistic.
+Your satisfaction with the results of a breast lift is most likely if you understand the procedure thoroughly and have realistic expectations.

 bottom of page